agileware/wp-civicrm-ux/USAGE.md

 You will also need to enable the Form Processor CiviCRM extension, and create a `cancel_event_registration` form processor.
 It is recommended to import the one provided in the data directory of this extension as a starting point.

+## Event Mark Attendance Shortcodes

+These shortcodes provide a way to optionally allow users to mark their own attendance for an event.
+It uses a FormProcessor to handle the participant status update.

+The following shortcodes *must* be used together:

+- *`[ux_event_markattendance]`* provides a WordPress nonce for authentication
+- *`[ux_event_markattendance_button text="My Button Text" eventid={{api4:id}} attended_status={{status_id}} not_attended_status={{status_id}}]`* outputs a button with the given text for the given event id.
+It also outputs a confirmation modal dialog for the given event id.
+You could provide the id, for example, via `[ux_cv_api4_get]` as shown here, which is perfect for generated listings, or hardcode it in for specific event pages.
+You can customise which status (by ID) to set when the user has selected they have attended using `attended_status`, and which to set when they have not attended using `not_attended_status`.
+The button will not render for events the current logged in user does not have an active registration for, and has not passed.

+You will also need to enable the Form Processor CiviCRM extension, and create a `mark_event_attendance` form processor.
+It is recommended to import the one provided in the data directory of this extension as a starting point.

+## Custom Button Shortcode

+`[ux_custom_button]` Outputs a button to a given link.
+Can be used to add a button that is shown conditionally, as long as the link is available, or if a fallback exists.
+This can be useful for directing users to a specific page, e.g. a survey form for a particular event, or a fallback page if one doesn't exist.
+This is useful in listings, or on specific event pages.

+Example usage:

+`[ux_custom_button text="Complete Evaluation" url={{api4:Evaluation_survey.Evaluation_link}} fallback_url="/event-evaluation-survey/" url_params="?pid={{api4:participant.id}}&eid={{api4:id}}&event_title={{api4:title}}" css_classes="my-class"]`

+- *`text`* Defines the button text.
+- *`url`* The target URL.
+You can populate this dynamically, for example by using `[ux_cv_api4_get]`.
+- *`fallback_url`* Optional.
+A fallback in case the URL is null.
+This can also be populated dynamically.
+- *`url_params`* Optionally declare parameters as a string to append to either the URL or the Fallback URL.
+- *`css_classes`* Optionally include additional css classes.

 ### Troubleshooting

 - Ensure the REST API link tag from `rest_output_link_wp_head()` is correctly generated.
 If you cannot find it in the page source code, it may be being stripped by another plugin.